 Visit Dorset, Discover and Explore

-There’s so much to enjoy and experience on a holiday in West Dorset, so if you’re planning a short break visit or a longer holiday then dive in and discover more about the area and places to explore in this area in the south west of England.
+There’s so much to experience and enjoy on a visit or holiday in West Dorset, so if you’re planning a short break or a longer holiday then dive in and discover more about this beautiful part of Dorset and places to explore in the south west of England.

 Find out about the seaside towns and their beaches on the Jurassic coastline, its ancient market towns and the delightful villages with their quaint thatch roof cottages.
 Follow in the footsteps of David Tennant to the locations of the Broadchurch ITV series and make your West Dorset holidays even more enjoyable.